-“Science Finds God”—so the headline announced in a recent issue of Newsweek magazine (Begley 1998, 47ff).
+“Science Finds God”—so the headline announced in a past issue of Newsweek magazine (Begley 1998, 47ff).
 The piece began:

 The achievements of modern science seem to contradict religion and undermine faith.
 But for a growing number of scientists, the same discoveries offer support for spirituality and hints [sic] of the very nature of God.